StefanoLanza/Reflection/README.md

 # INSTALLATION
 * Clone the repository to a local folder git clone https://github.com/StefanoLanza/Reflection.git
-* Reflection uses [Premake](https://premake.github.io/) to generate projects for Windows and MacOS.
+* Reflection uses [Premake](https://premake.github.io/) to generate projects for Windows, Linux and MacOS.
 * On Windows
-  * Run ```premake5.exe vsXXXX``` to generate a Visual Studio XXXX (either vs2017 or 2019) solution
+  * Run ```premake5.exe vsXXXX --with-tests --with-examples``` to generate a Visual Studio XXXX (either vs2017 or 2019) solution
   * Open build/vs2019/Typhoon-Reflection.sln
   * Select a build configuration (Release, Debug, Win32, x64)
   * Build and run the examples and the UnitTest project
 * On MacOS
-  * Run ```premake xcode4``` to generate an XCode workspace
+  * Run ```premake xcode4 --with-tests --with-examples``` to generate an XCode workspace
   * Open build/xcode4/Typhoon-Reflection.xcworkspace
   * Select a scheme under Product/Scheme/
   * Build and run the examples and the UnitTest scheme
+* On Linux
+  * Run ```premake gmake -cc=gcc --with-tests --with-examples``` to generate GNU makefiles
+  * cd build/gmake
+  * Build and run the examples and the UnitTest application
+     * make --config=configuration (e.g. release_x86)
 * For integration in your own application
   * Add the folders include, src, external/core, external/TinyXML, external/rapidjson to your build configuration.
 Please see premake5.lua as a reference.

-# CONFIGURATION
+# BUILD CONFIGURATION
-Look at the file src/config.h Here you can find configuration settings for the library.
+Look at the file include/reflection/config.h Here you can find configuration settings for the library.
 You can change these settings by either editing this file or by defining them with the preprocessor in your build configuration.

 # USAGE
 Look inside the examples folder for sample code.